It's always good to have spare keys just in case. But your home could be at risk if they end up in the wrong hands.

-Getting a lodger doesn’t necessarily invalidate your house insurance – but failing to tell your insurer about it almost certainly will.
+Getting a lodger doesn’t necessarily invalidate your house insurance.
+But failing to tell your insurer about it almost certainly should.

-Some insurers will allow you to rent out part of your home to a tenant, but it will probably put up the cost of your annual premiums.
+Some insurers allow you to rent out part of your home to a tenant, but it could put up your annual insurance costs.
 You might have to take out landlord insurance too.

 What happens if I over-value my contents?